bkabtiymer/Samazon/README.md

 The site must use Bootstrap and include a navbar which shows on all pages when the user is logged in.

-Plan your site first!!

-So, you should have the following pages:
+You should have the following pages:

 Product List Page
 Product Details Page